Always up to date to find your dream job!

 As a member of the ABU (Federation of Temporary Employment Agencies), we observe the rules of the collective labour agreement (CAO) applicable to temporary workers.

-As a member of the ABU (Federation of Temporary Employment Agencies), we observe the rules of the Collective Labour Agreement (CAO) for Temporary Workers 2026-2028 , effective as of January 1st, 2026.
+As a member of the ABU (Federation of Temporary Employment Agencies), we observe the rules of the Collective Labour Agreement (CLA, or CAO in Dutch) for Temporary Workers 2026-2028 , effective as of January 1st, 2026.
 This CAO introduces important changes, including equivalent remuneration and employment conditions for temporary agency workers, changes to the accrual and payment of holiday-related entitlements, and updated pension arrangements.
-You can download the CAO in English here or use the CAO Uitzendkrachten app (on Google -play and App store).
+You can download the CLA in English here or use the CAO Uitzendkrachten app (on Google -play and App store).

 Rights and duties of the temporary employee: